AsifMian/How-To/How to Git (git guide).md

-How to upload project to gitHub
+# How to upload project to gitHub

-type:
+Type:

 - 1.git init
 - 2.git add .